linux-system-roles/ssh/README.md

  * `ssh_user`:

 By default (*null*) the role will modify the global configuration for all users.
-Other values will be interpretted as a username and the role will modify per-user configuration stored under `~/.ssh/config` of the given user.
+Other values will be interpreted as a username and the role will modify per-user configuration stored under `~/.ssh/config` of the given user.
-The user needs to exists before invoking this role otherwise it will fail.
+The user needs to exist before invoking this role otherwise it will fail.

  * `ssh_skip_defaults`: